bitcoin-cli - manual page for bitcoin-cli v29.0.0

 - Send RPC for non-default wallet on RPC server (needs to exactly match

-corresponding -wallet option passed to bitcoind)
+corresponding -wallet option passed to bitcoind).
+This changes the

 -stdin